 The best way to teach your kids about taxes using receipts is to let them buy something taxable and then use the receipt from that purchase to open a discussion about sales tax.
 For example, if your child purchases a video game at the cost of $25 and the sales tax is $1, explain to them that they would have to pay $26 for the item in total.
 Estimating sales tax while shopping for the item will be an important lesson in and of itself because if the child only has $25 to spend on the video game, they won’t have enough money to cover the sales tax.

-You can use this teaching moment to help your children understand that revenue from sales tax goes to fund things that benefit the entire community, such as park and recreation facilities, public transportation, and schools.
+You can use this teaching moment to help your children understand that the largest proportion of federal revenues comes from sales tax goes to fund things that benefit the entire community, such as park and recreation facilities, public transportation, and schools.
 Depending on the state in which you live, sales tax revenue might also fund local projects and supply aid to needy children and vulnerable populations.

 The Best Way to Teach Your Kids About Taxes Using an At-Home Income Tax System